penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-aws-s3/README.md

 ## Creating the Storage Profile in Scalr

-After applying this module, you can use the `curl_command_template` output to create the storage profile in Scalr.
-This command will create a storage profile in your Scalr account using the AWS S3 backend.
+After applying this module, you can use the `scalr_cli_instructions` output to create the storage profile in Scalr.
+This output provides step-by-step instructions for installing and configuring the Scalr CLI, and then using it to create a storage profile in your Scalr account using the AWS S3 backend.

 ## Creating a Module in Scalr